-If you're creating your own artwork, here are some really useful pointers to help supply us with production ready files.
-It often saves us production time when artwork is supplied correctly and 'ready to go'.
+If you are supplying us with artwork, here are some really useful pointers to help create production ready files.
+It often saves us time when artwork is supplied correctly and 'ready to go'.

 These guidelines will hopefully set you on your way.

-Artwork should ideally be supplied as a print-ready PDF.
-This should be set up to size or equivalent scale (10%, 25%, 50% for example) and should have a minimum of 3mm bleed and crop marks.
+Artwork should be set up to size or equivalent scale (10%, 25%, 50% for example) and should have a minimum of 3mm bleed and crop marks.

 When creating a PDF from Illustrator, ensure that 'Preserve Illustrator Editing Capabilities & Create Acrobat Layers From Top-Level Layers' are selected.